functionally/mantis/ReadMe.md

 Please post questions and issues [here](https://github.com/functionally/mantis/issues).

+## Security considerations

+*As is the case for any third-party tool that accesses private/signing keys, one should carefully review the source code for maliciousness or security vulnerabilities and verify the provenance of the executable code.*

+Instead of storing the signing key in a file that is referenced by the configuration file, the tool can read the key from a pipe such as standard input or from a Unix socket.
+For example, if the key file was encrypted using GnuPG, the following command will pipe the decrypted key into the tool:

+	gpg -d my-key.skey.gpg | mantis transact my-config.mantis . . .

+where the configuration file `my-config.mantis` has set the signing key to `/dev/stdin`.
+Similar, one can use a Unix socket to achieve a similar result:

+	if [ ! -e payment.skey ]
+	then
+	  mkfifo payment.skey
+	fi
+	gpg --pinentry loopback --decrypt payment.skey.gpg > payment.skey &

+	mantis transact my-config.mantis . . .

+where the configuration file has set the signing key to the socket `payment.skey`.
+Both methods avoid storing the unencrypted key in a disk file.

 ## Installation

 This package uses the [`haskell.nix`](https://input-output-hk.github.io/haskell.nix/) build system.
 Simply clone this repository and execute the build command: